MujahedTwair/Astar-visualizer/README.md

 # Preview
 https://github.com/MujahedTwair/Astar-visualizer/assets/135132989/1f0205f1-c677-4fc2-8f47-a0c5c1fd968e

-# How to Run
+# Running the Project
-To run this project on your own computer you can follow up with the following steps :
+Follow the steps below if you wish to run this project on your personal machine:

-Note that i am using VSCode to install and run the project.
+Please note that the following instructions use VSCode as the IDE of choice.

-1- Download this repository and extract the zipped file.
+Download this repository and decompress the zip file.

-2- Import the the extracted folder to VSCode or any other IDE.
+Import the decompressed folder into VSCode or your preferred IDE.

-3- Open the terminal in VScode or the CMD to download the following library:
+Open the VSCode terminal or your command prompt to install the necessary library:

-- pip install pygame
+Execute the command pip install pygame.

-- Note that if "pip install" instruction did not work then try to replace it with "py -m pip", if this doesn't work too i suggest you to refer to this article https://pages.github.com/](https://www.technewstoday.com/pip-install-not-working/
+If the above command does not work, try substituting it with py -m pip.
+If neither of these options work, I recommend checking out this article: https://www.technewstoday.com/pip-install-not-working/

-4. Once you have done the previous steps the program is finally ready to run, Head over to the main.py file and click on the run icon.
+After completing the above steps, your environment should be set up and ready to execute the program.
+Simply navigate to the main.py file and click the run icon to start.

 # Keys